mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 *Behind the bar, a middle-aged halfling woman polishes a glass that will never be clean.
 Her eyes are sharp, calculating.
 She's seen a thousand sellswords walk through that door.
 She's wondering if you'll walk out.*
 >
 {{descriptive
 *A dwarf in battered plate armor sits alone in the corner, nursing an ale.
-His beard is iron-grey, his hands scarred.
+His beard is iron-gray, his hands scarred.
 A veteran.
 He watches you with interest.*

 **NPCs Present:**